SujalIsrani/Data-Cleaning-Project-on-World-Layoffs/README.md

-# World Layoffs Data Cleaning Project
+# World Layoffs Data Cleaning and Analysis Project

 This project involves cleaning a dataset containing information on global layoffs.
 The dataset initially had approximately 2,300 rows and required several data cleaning steps to prepare it for analysis.